eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Breadth of knowledge around statistical methods including A/B testing, causal inference, experimentation, cluster-randomized testing
 	- Familiarity with Snowflake, dbt, and ETL/reverse ETL tools.
 + Build and maintain robust data pipelines that ingest over 30TB of data each day.
 + skill set:
+	- Data Platform Engineer
+	- SHANGHAI /PLATFORM ENGINEERING – PLATFORM ENGINEERING // REMOTE
+	- CertiK is a pioneer in blockchain security, leveraging best-in-class AI technology to protect and monitor blockchain protocols and smart contracts.
+Founded in 2018 by professors from Yale University and Columbia University, CertiK’s mission is to secure the web3 world.
+CertiK applies cutting-edge innovations from academia to enterprise, enabling mission-critical applications to scale with safety and correctness.
+	- Manage critical data platform services for the data lifecycle, including ingestion, transformation, management, delivery, and analytics.
+	- Build tools and libraries that ease new pipeline development and reduce delivery time.
+	- Work towards increasing the robustness and fault tolerance on the platform processing large amounts of data.
+	- Implement best practices and design patterns for different data solutions.
+	- Define tools and techniques to improve overall data observability and discoverability.
+	- Troubleshoot and remediate issues with the data platform services and data pipelines.
+	- Collaborate on cross-team Data Platform initiatives.
+	- Track and execute continuous improvements.
+	- Experience with blockchain technologies.
+	- Experience with data warehouse/data lake platforms such as Snowflake, Databricks, Redshift, or BigQuery.
+	- Experience with database technologies such as Redis, Kafka, MongoDB, PostgresSQL, and MySQL.
+	- Experience with data engineering tools such as airflow, dbt, etc.
+	- Familiarity working with data observability and data governance.
+	- Programming experience in Bash, Python, Golang, C++, or Java and in data query and manipulation with SQL.
+	- Excellent written and verbal communication skills in ENGLISH and CHINESE.
+	- Experience with graph databases.
+	- Experience with data science tools and platforms such as Jupiter notebooks, Databricks, SageMaker, and Tensorflow.
+	- Understanding of Linux.
+	- Familiarity working with open source software community.
+	- Proclivity for automation and DevOps practices and tools such as Git and Terraform.
+	- Broad exposure to at least one cloud platform: AWS, Google, Azure.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
 	- BLAH.
 + skill set: